-The state caps how much injured claimants can request for pain and suffering.
+The state caps how much an injured party can request for pain and suffering.
 Yet, this number sometimes changes from year to year.
-When you work with a car accident lawyer, they can review your case and explain how much you can seek for pain and suffering.
+When you work with a Joppatowne car accident lawyer, they can review your case and explain how much you can seek for pain and suffering.

 An Attorney Can Determine Your Pain and Suffering After a Car Accident

 After filing a claim, the insurance company may offer compensation for your damages, including pain and suffering.
 However, this figure may not account for the full scope of your accident-related hardships.
 That’s because many insurance companies care more about selling policies rather than paying claims.